franciskafieh/obsidian-list-modified/README.md

 5. Head over to the releases page and download the `manifest.json` and `main.js`
 6. Add these files to the new folder you've created
 7. Reload/restart Obsidian and enable the plugin in your community plugin settings

-**NOTE:** You must have safe mode shut off to be able to install community plugins!

 # Usage